psan83/Class/README.markdown

 # Class

 ## Basic structure
 All variables are arranged under the type of variable it is.
-The basic types are public and private.</p>
+The basic types are public, private and static properties.
+Add a constructor by adding the function "init"</p>

 ### Public
 Public variables are accessable from the object instance.

 ### Private
 Private variables are accessable from a object function internally and not from the "outside".
 You could add a public function that has access to a private property and return it.

+### Static
+Static variables are accessable from the Class or object.$class.

 ### Constructor
 Runs when the object is created